 USOC Tells USA Gymnastics' Board To Resign Within 6 Days

-USA Gymnastics' board must resign, the U.S. Olympic Committee says — or it will lose its certification as a national governing body.
+USA Gymnastics' board must resign, the U.S. Olympic Committee says, or it will lose its certification as a national governing body.
 The deadline is Jan.
 31 — one week from the day disgraced team doctor Larry Nassar was sentenced to up to 175 years in prison for abusing more than 150 gymnasts.

 In response, USA Gymnastics said it "completely embraces the requirements" set by the USOC late Thursday.
 The entire board's resignation is the top item on a list of mandatory changes that the USOC sent to USA Gymnastics on Thursday.